Working in Vietnam

 Expats working in Vietnam will find that the work environment is similar to Asian countries such as China, South Korea and Japan.
 The Vietnamese have a healthy work ethic and are generally hardworking and industrious.

-Offices have a formal environment and workers are expected to dress and behave appropriately.
+Offices are a formal environment and workers are expected to dress and behave appropriately.
 Networking is incredibly important in Vietnam and expats will soon find that a broad social group is important when it comes to securing a position or moving up the ladder.

 Communal lunches are an important part of working in Vietnam, as is socialising with colleagues after work.
 These social occasions also provide good opportunities for expats to network and interact with their Vietnamese counterparts.